mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### What's a homelab?

 "Homelab" is a colloquial term that's grown in popularity in the last few years.

-A homelab is a place in your home where you can experiment with hardware or software that people typically use in professional environments.
-Homelab enthusiasts use their equipment as a low-stakes practice environment where they can learn new skills.
+A homelab is a place in your home where you can experiment with professional-grade IT hardware or software.
+Your homelab lets you learn new technologies in a low-stakes environment before using them at work.
+Or it can just be a place to play with tech you find cool.

 ### Why build your own NAS?